G. R. Gopinath: Deccan Aviation

-Gopinath moved to Bengaluru in 1992 where he bumped into Captain K.J.
+Srk moved to Bengaluru in 1992 where he bumped into Captain K.J.
 Samuel, who was his friend in the army.
 Samuel was a freelance pilot and was planning to set-up a commercial Helicopter service.
 In 1995, when the Indian government started a regulatory reforms process to encourage entrepreneurship, Gopinath partnered with Samuel and established Deccan Aviation.

 Deccan's helicopters were chartered by most politicians and the company also got involved in many rescue missions in Sri Lanka, Nepal, Kabul and South India.

 The Company grew to become one of the largest private air charter companies in India and Sri Lanka.

 Inspired by the success of Southwest Airlines in the United States and Ryanair in Europe, Deccan Aviation launched India's first low-cost airline, Air Deccan in 2003.

 Deccan Aviation went public in May 2006, however by then the airline was losing money.
 The following year, the Vijay Mallya lead UB group purchased a strategic 26 per cent stake in Deccan Aviation.

 At the time of purchase, Air Deccan connected sixty nine cities around India.

 Mallya merged the two airlines soon after and Capt.
 Gopinath sold most of his stake in the company in 2009.